MILAN® AVB Connectivity

 Network Control

-The M-32 AD Pro is an AVB endpoint device that can be configured with the IEEE Standard for Device Discovery, Connection Management, and Control Protocol for IEEE 1722™ Based Devices, in short: ATDECC.
+The M-32 AD Pro is a MILAN-compliant endpoint device that can be configured with the IEEE Standard for Device Discovery, Connection Management, and Control Protocol for IEEE 1722™ Based Devices, in short: ATDECC.

 This device does not provide an ATDECC controller for other devices on a network.
 To establish an AVB connection between devices, a separate controller is required.